acalametti/sql-challenge/README.md

 ## Data Engineering

 Here were the steps taken to set up the SQL Database:
-- Create tables corresponding to each CSV file (import primary key tables first)
+- Create table shcema corresponding to each CSV file (import primary key tables first), including data type, primary, and foreign keys.
+- CSV files were imported to their respective tables in the order they were created.

+## Data Analysis

+Queries were conducted using joins to answer these questions:

 -